Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-44-samsara.md

 "It’s a heck of a thing," he said quietly.
 "You could almost forget we’re on an alien planet."

 Allison didn’t reply.
 Instead, she leaned against the doorframe and folded her arms until he cleared his throat and turned around.
-He looked like he wanted to say something...whatever it was went unsaid.
+He looked like he wanted to say something... whatever it was went unsaid.
 Instead he took a step back, turned away and walked down the path with his phone out and vanished down the sidewalk.

 Allison let out a long, tense breath and locked the door.

-She was immediately swallowed up by Xiù, Julian...and Vemik.
+She was immediately swallowed up by Xiù, Julian... and Vemik.
 When Yan threw his weight on the pile as well, Allison had *literally* found herself being crushed under too much affection.

 "I’m okay.
 I’m okay..." she promised, though she was deeply grateful and held them all close until it was difficult to breathe.

 "So now what?"
 Xiù asked, as the knot slowly untangled.

 Allison sighed.
-"I have work tomorrow, and to be honest the idea of getting away from this shit for a few hours is...It sounds like heaven."
+"I have work tomorrow, and to be honest the idea of getting away from this shit for a few hours is...
+It sounds like heaven."

 "We have a plan, there," Julian revealed.
 "Something to take it out of all our hair for a couple hours."